whkelvin/blogs-tw/src/posts/getting-started-with-sveltekit.md

 ---
-title: Getting Started with SvelteKit
+title: "Getting Started with SvelteKit"
-date: 2023-03-15
+date: "2023-03-15"
-description: Learn how to build modern web applications with SvelteKit
+description: "Learn how to build modern web applications with SvelteKit"
 ---

 # Getting Started with SvelteKit